Hôtel du Nord: Development

 After the controversy over the army deserter in Port of Shadows, Carné wanted to steer clear of anything with political implications for his next film.
 With Hôtel du Nord, Carné reduced any politics to that of the romantic relationships.
 In 1938, Carné developed Eugène Dabit's novel Hôtel du Nord into a film treatment.
 Dabit's book was popular in France and had won the 1929 Populist Prize.
 The author was the son of the owners of the real Hôtel du Nord which, like the film, was located along the Canal Saint-Martin in Paris.
-Dabit was never able to see the film, having died of scarlet fever in 1936.
+Dabit never saw the film, having died of scarlet fever in 1936.

-Carné initially thought of his friend Jacques Prévert to write the screenplay but he was busy with other projects.
+Carné initially thought of his friend Jacques Prévert to write the screenplay, but he was busy with other projects.
 He then turned to Jean Aurenche and Henri Jeanson to write the script.
 They readily agreed and were excited by the idea of a modest Parisian hotel with a cast of colorful characters.
-Carné and his roommate Maurice Bessy (editor of the French movie magazine Cinémonde), went to the real Hôtel du Nord to soak up the atmosphere and get inspiration for how the film should look.
-Bessy later wrote an article about the visit that was published in the August, 1938 edition of Cinémonde.
+Carné and his roommate Maurice Bessy (editor of the French movie magazine Cinémonde) went to the real Hôtel du Nord to soak up the atmosphere and get inspiration for how the film should look.
+Bessy later wrote an article about the visit that was published in the August 1938 edition of Cinémonde.

 For the leading role, Carné's production company Sedif suggested a rising young actress with an innocent beauty.
 Annabella's previous pictures had sold very well in the European market and she even had an offer to make a film in Hollywood.
 She was paired with Jean-Pierre Aumont.
 They had previously played star-crossed lovers in Anatole Litvak's 1935 film L'Equipage.

-For the role of doomed pimp Edmond, Carné selected Louis Jouvet whom he had previously directed in Drole de Drame(1935).
+For the role of doomed pimp Edmond, Carné selected Louis Jouvet whom he had directed in Drôle de Drame (1935).
 For the vindictive Raymonde, Carné chose Arletty.
-Carné would go on to cast her in four of his subsequent films.
-Jouvet and Arletty are remembered as French cinema's most iconic pairing with their darkly comic bickering making up the most memorable moments of the film.
+Carné cast her in four of his subsequent films.
+Jouvet and Arletty are remembered as French cinema's most iconic pairing with their darkly comic bickering making up the more memorable moments of the film.

 Filming

-Because of the political complications of the time (Hitler's recent invasion of Czechoslavakia), the filmmakers wanted to shoot quickly to avoid any delays that could be caused by the outbreak of war.
+Because of the political complications of the time (Hitler's recent invasion of Czechoslovakia), the filmmakers wanted to shoot quickly to avoid any delays that could be caused by the outbreak of war.

-Carné and his producer Joseph Lucachevitch, thought that it would be too difficult to shoot the film in its real location on the Canal Saint-Martin.
+Carné and his producer Joseph Lucachevitch thought that it would be too difficult to shoot the film in its location on the Canal Saint-Martin.
 Instead, they reconstructed the hotel and canal at the Billancourt Studios.
 For the canal, they dug ditches and filled them with water on land outside the studio that was owned by the local cemetery.
 Lucachevitch invited journalists and French society to an event held at the set to promote the film in the summer of 1938.

-The film required elaborate set pieces, but its most elaborate sequence is the nighttime Bastille Day street celebration as it required over four hundred extras.
+The film required elaborate set pieces, but its most elaborate sequence is the nighttime Bastille Day street celebration as it required over 400 extras.